-I have an unlimited data play with T-Mobile.
+I have an unlimited data plan with T-Mobile.
 Tethered data downloaded above a certain amount drops down to old dial-up speeds.
 This amount is easily accrued on a Laptop in no time.

 That depends on whether you have a hotspot plan purchased through T-Mobile.
-If you don't already have a plan and you continue to use the hotspot feature, you will be warned through the browser regarding your continued usage.
-T-Mobile will not charge you but you won't be able to tether anymore at this point.
+If you don't already have a plan and you continue to use the hotspot feature, you'll be warned through the browser regarding your continued usage.
+T-Mobile will not charge you, but you won't be able to tether anymore at this point.

-I don't have idea mean how we can connect internet on PC from Note2?
+I don't any have idea on how we can connect to the internet on PC from Note2?

 If you are on Verizon, Sprint, or a Sprint MVNO (mobile virtual network operator), this is exactly how it is supposed to work.
 It's a limitation of their network; phone calls and data go through separate antennas that can't be used simultaneously.

-I am not adept. my Samsung Note2 has automatically updated from 4.1.1 to 4.4?
-Kitkat? regardless, now my phone has WiFi connectivity issues.
-I would like to revert to 4.1.1, I read that will fix my issue. but I cannot figure it out. so I tried to connect by dongle to my Laptop, which has a great connection.
+I am not adept.
+My Samsung Note2 has automatically updated from 4.1.1 to 4.4?
+Kitkat?
+Regardless, now my phone has WiFi connectivity issues.
+I would like to revert to 4.1.1; I read that will fix my problem.
+But I cannot figure it out.
+So I tried to connect by dongle to my Laptop, which has a great connection.
 Samsung has an app that turns the phone to a "hotspot".
-I need the opposite. can I use my Laptop as a hotspot and connect my Note2 by dongle?
+I need the opposite.
+Can I use my Laptop as a hotspot and connect my Note2 by dongle?